-The acceptable range of sediment yields for water bodies within HUC 03160104 was estimated to be 0.0004 to 0.0018 tons per acre per day at the effective discharge.
-The estimated existing range for these water bodies is 0.002 to 0.054 tons per acre per day at the effective discharge.
-The estimated existing range is larger than the TMDL range.
-Therefore, it is recommended that water bodies within HUC 03160104 be considered a priority for streambank and riparian buffer zone restoration and any sediment reduction BMPs, especially for the road crossings, agricultural activities, and construction activities.
-The implementation of these BMP activities should reduce the sediment load to water bodies within HUC 03160104.
-The reduction of the sediment load to water bodies within HUC 03160104 to equal that of a relatively stable stream will allow the streams to approach stable conditions.
+The estimated existing loading of sediment for these six water bodies is higher than the TMDL target loading.
+Therefore, it is recommended that these water bodies be considered for streambank and riparian buffer zone restoration and any sediment reduction BMPs, especially for the road crossings, agricultural activities, and construction activities.
+The implementation of these BMP activities should reduce the sediment load to these water bodies.
+The reduction of the sediment load to these water bodies to equal that of a relatively stable stream will allow the streams to approach stable conditions.
 This will provide improved habitat for the support of aquatic life in the water bodies and will result in the attainment of the applicable water quality standards.